-This week in our MHC Life series, we speak to Alan Burns, a Senior Associate on our Financial Services team.
+This week in our MHC Life series, we speak to Alan Burns, a Partner on our Financial Services team.
 Alan talks about his career journey and his passion outside of law.

 Tell us a bit about you and your career journey to MHC – what inspired you to get into this career?